cda-tum/mqt-qubomaker/src/mqt/qubomaker/pathfinder/README.md

 - `MinimizePathLength`: Adds a cost to the total cost function that penalizes paths with a higher total weight.
 - `MaximizePathLength`: Adds a cost to the total cost function that penalizes paths with a lower total weight.

-These constraints are represented by classes, and instances of the classes can be created to define the specific constraint and added to the QUBOGenerator.
+These constraints are represented by classes, and instances of the classes can be created to define the specific constraint and added to the QuboGenerator.

 ```python3
 ...